16 Estimating Dynamic Multipliers

 16.4 Example of Constructed Structural Shocks

-The authors utilize the high-frequency price changes of interest rate swap around the window of monetary policy announcement to approximate the monetary policy shock.
+We may utilize the high-frequency price changes of fed fund futures around the window of monetary policy announcement to approximate the monetary policy shock.
 The rationale of this construction is that, the price of the financial instrument reflects the expected interest rate by market participants based on the economic conditions.
 Therefore, the sudden change of the price in the tiny window of monetary policy announcement captures the unexpected part of the monetary policy.

 # plot dynamic multiplier